 Watch this video for tips on how to choose the best chicken waterer for your flock.

 Chicken body temperature: Keep it in check

 Think of your most recent day in the sun.
 You likely incorporated a few cooling practices to maintain an adequate body temperature and avoid heat stress.

 A consistent body temperature is equally important for backyard flocks.
-Normal chicken body temperature is between 105-107 degrees Fahrenheit.
+Normal chicken body temperature is between 105 – 107 degrees Fahrenheit.
 If a bird’s body temperature climbs, it can cause a lasting strain.
-Create a cool and comfortable environment for the flock to enjoy.
+Create a cool and comfortable environment for your flock to enjoy.

 Use these tips for keeping chickens cool and comfortable in warm weather:

 - Provide shade by placing roofs on the run or shade cloths over the door.
 Add misters outside of the chicken coop that spray onto the roof or shade cover for evaporative cooling.

 - Create adequate air flow to maintain chicken coop ventilation.
 Open all windows and roof vents to allow hot air and ammonia to escape.
 Add a small fan for air circulation.